django/django/docs/concepts.rst

 implementation details you won't need to worry about until you get to more advanced usage.

-The channels have capacity, so a load of producers can write lots of messages into a channel with no consumers and then a consumer can come along later and will start getting served those queued messages.
+The channels have capacity, so a lot of producers can write lots of messages into a channel with no consumers and then a consumer can come along later and will start getting served those queued messages.